huynhduc9905/huynhduc9905/README.md

 ## Hi 👋, I'm Duc Huynh
-I'm a software developer specializing in full stack mobile robot development.
+I'm a software developer specializing in full stack mobile-robot development.
 My passion lies at the intersection of robotics, Linux, Homelab and devOps.
 <!--
 **huynhduc9905/huynhduc9905** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.